Our research culture

-- Modern and Contemporary art including architecture
+- Modern and contemporary art in the global south;

-- Photography and Film
+- Photography and film;

 We have particular strengths in early modern, modern and contemporary art, in architectural history, and in such themes as art writing, collecting and collectors, sexuality and identity, surrealism, and art and science.

 We have long and close connections with the Centre for Museology and with the research interests of our museology colleagues.

 Our interdisciplinary interests are manifested by our support for CIDRAL (Centre for Interdisciplinary Research in Arts and Languages).